-All persons, municipalities, public agencies, or other agencies proposing improvements or developments within the Bassett Creek watershed shall submit sufficient information to the BCWMC to determine the effect that their proposed project may have on the water resources of the watershed within the following guidelines.
-At the request of the member cities, the BCWMC will review plans for improvements or developments that would not otherwise trigger review.
-The types of improvements and development proposals that must be submitted to the BCWMC for review include:
+All persons, municipalities, public agencies, or other agencies proposing improvements or developments within the Bassett Creek watershed shall submit sufficient information to the BCWMC engineer to determine the effect that their proposed project may have on the water resources of the watershed within the following guidelines.
+At the request of the member cities, the BCWMC engineer and/or board of commissioners will review plans for improvements or developments that would not otherwise trigger review.
+Types of projects to be submitted for review and triggers for BCWMC review include: